 - A photocopier is available.
 Black and white copies cost .15c per page and color copies cost .25c per page.
 We highly recommend researchers use their phone or a camera to make copies of materials to limit use of the copier.
 Handheld scanners are not permitted.

 - Computers and microfiche readers are available.
 Patrons are encouraged to bring their own laptops and other equipment, including thumb drives.
-Material may be saved to a flash drive from the microfilm reader/printer and the photocopier.
-Researchers may also save photos to a flash drive for $2.00 per image using the Past Perfect Photo Database.
+Material may be saved to a thumb drive from the microfilm reader/printer and the photocopier.

 - Please do not come to the Archives if you feel unwell or if you have been in contact with someone diagnosed with COVID-19.
 We are happy assist researchers via email and by telephone.